|One of the ten thunder words, by Robert Amos.|

 (I should quickly note that this was all coming on the heels of a very eventful Bloomsday week back home in Austin.
 We had our Finnegans Wake Reading Group meeting at Malvern Books on Thursday June 15th, followed by a Bloomsday party on June 16th featuring bibliomantic readings of Ulysses and Finnegans Wake, then an Irish music concert in an arboreal setting with the Here and Now and the Piper Jones Band on Sat June 17th where I was invited to take the stage, discuss Leopold Bloom and Ulysses, and read passages from the text along with a couple other members of our reading group.
 A great way to get the Joyce momentum rolling prior to the conference.)

 The Diasporic Joyce conference officially kicked off on Wednesday June 21st.
 My new fiancée and I were staying in a charming top-floor apartment a few blocks away from the University of Toronto.
-We had arrived Tuesday night after spending the afternoon at Niagara Falls where we got engaged (pic above).
+We had arrived Tuesday night after spending the afternoon at Niagara Falls where we got engaged (pic below).
 We had the best time in Canada.
 I was completely blown away by Toronto, it has to be one of the coolest cities in the world.
 Architectural brilliance all over, academic excellence, an artistic vibe, and a multicultural mixture so rich that it led our street art tour guide to describe Toronto as "the most multicultural city in the world" because 50% of its residents hail from other countries.

 Wednesday afternoon I walked through the busy streets of Toronto (it was a great time to be in Canada, during the 150th anniversary celebration) over to the beautiful Victoria College campus within University of Toronto where the Joyce gathering was being held.
 The campus of Marshall McLuhan, Donald Theall, Hugh Kenner, Northrop Frye.
 Walked into the 150-year old Gothic Victoria College doors and immediately saw my friend Robert Brazeau from the University of Alberta.
 Met two friendly Joyceans one hailing from Iran, the other from Brazil, fellow devout fans of Finnegans Wake, Decio a retired architect Joyce scholar and Madhi an academic in Edmonton.
 We had a great talk about Joyce's omnitext before going upstairs where the conference organizers had prepared exhibits of some of the Joyce-inspired artwork to be experienced during the conference.
 Things had barely begun and I was already blown away.